 http://humanities.arizona.edu/sillc/donate (for students with dual degrees, one in SILLC majors)

-Hellenic Cultural Foundation Scholarships Deadline: March 1, 2016
+Hellenic Cultural Foundation Scholarships Deadline: TBA March 2018

-University of Arizona Sponsors: School of Anthropology; Department of Classics; Study Abroad & Student Exchange
+University of Arizona Sponsors: School of Anthropology; Department of Religious Studies and Classics; Study Abroad & Student Exchange